 Face coverings are intended to prevent the spread of large droplets that are expelled when we breathe, talk, sneeze, or cough.
 When you cough or sneeze, even with a mask on, cover your mouth and nose with a tissue or cough/sneeze into the inside of your elbow.
 Wash your hands immediately with soap and water or hand sanitizer.

 Personal Protective Equipment and Hygiene

-SCU requires that all Faculty, Staff and Students continue to wear a face covering, even if vaccinated to protect yourself and others.
-If an employee is unable to wear a face covering due to a pre-existing medical condition (certified by a medical professional), employees and supervisors should contact Indu Ahluwalia at email@example.com to request an accommodation.
+If an employee is unable to wear a face covering and is required to do so because they are unvaccinated and have a pre-existing medical condition (certified by a medical professional), employees and supervisors should contact Indu Ahluwalia at email@example.com to request an accommodation.

 Guidelines for wearing face coverings include:

-- Use a good quality mask.
+- Using a good quality, two layered mask.
 Improved mask types have become available which protect you and others.

-- Ensure it fits over the nose and under the chin (to cover the mouth)
+- Ensuring it fits over the nose and under the chin (to cover the mouth)

-- Store your mask in a clean area when not in use
+- Storing your mask in a clean area when not in use

 If you do not have access to soap and water, the use of an alcohol-based hand sanitizer is an acceptable alternative.
 Hand sanitizers should contain at least 60% alcohol to be effective.
 SCU has positioned hand-sanitizing stations throughout our more heavily trafficked areas and employees are encouraged to carry their own hand sanitizer with them for use during the day.